By Koh Gui Qing and Lawrence Delevingne

 JD.COM 'VICARIOUSLY LIABLE'

-The lawsuit accused Richard Liu and JD.com of a total of six counts of false imprisonment, civil assault and battery, and sexual assault or battery.
+The lawsuit accused Richard Liu and JD.com of a total of six counts of false imprisonment, civil assault and battery, as well as sexual assault or battery.

 JD.com is "vicariously liable" for Richard Liu's behaviour because his alleged actions happened while he was "seemingly" at work-related activities, the court document said.
 The assault and battery also began in the presence of two other JD.com employees, Vivian Yang Han and Alice Zhang Yujia, the court filing said.

-Reached on her cell phone for comment, Yang hung up.
-Zhang did not respond to a message seeking comment.
+Yang, when reached on her cellphone for comment, hung up.
+Zhang did not respond to a request for comment.

 "Those employees were not only present but helped facilitate" Richard Liu's alleged assault of the student, according to the lawsuit.

 "The offensive contact caused the plaintiff physical and emotional injuries," the court filing said.
-"It also caused her to withdraw from all classes during the fall 2018 semester at the University of Minnesota and to seek professional counselling, care, and treatment."
+"It also caused her to withdraw from all classes during the fall 2018 semester at the University of Minnesota and to seek professional counseling, care and treatment."

-(Reporting by Koh Gui Qing and Lawrence Delevingne in New York; editing by Grant McCool)
+(Reporting by Koh Gui Qing and Lawrence Delevingne in New York; editing by Grant McCool and G Crosse)